 Delegation of Authority

-Whenever the department finds that any city, county, fire protection district, forest protection district or state agency is capable of effectively administering the issuance and/or enforcement of permits under any or all of the open burning authority outlined within this division and is desirous of doing so, the department may delegate powers necessary for the issuance and/or enforcement of open burning permits to that entity.
-The department, upon finding that the entity is not effectively administering the program, may withdraw such delegation.
+Whenever DEQ finds that any city, county, fire protection district, forest protection district or state agency is capable of effectively administering the issuance and/or enforcement of permits under any or all of the open burning authority outlined within this division and is desirous of doing so, DEQ may delegate powers necessary for the issuance and/or enforcement of open burning permits to that entity.
+DEQ, upon finding that the entity is not effectively administering the program, may withdraw such delegation.

 Stat.
 Auth.: ORS 468, ORS 468A & ORS 477 Stats.
 Implemented: ORS 468A.555 Hist.: DEQ 21-2000, f. & cert. ef.
 12-15-00